Mark Ormrod (historian): Career

-Ormrod held numerous professional affiliations and memberships, being a Fellow of the Royal Historical Society, a Councillor of the Pipe Roll Society, a trustee of the Richard III and Yorkist History Trust, and a Fellow of the Society of Antiquaries.
+Ormrod held numerous professional affiliations and memberships.
+These included Fellowship of the Royal Historical Society, Councillor of the Pipe Roll Society, trustee of the Richard III and Yorkist History Trust, and Fellow of the Society of Antiquaries.
 He had also been an editor of the Yorkshire Archaeological Press, the York Medieval Press, and the Parliament Rolls of Medieval England (PROME) project.
 He frequently collaborated with the Borthwick Institute for Archives, and was particularly interested in opening access to archives online.
-These projects included England's Immigrants, 1350–1550, which identified 70,000 immigrants to the country over the period, and contributed to the national curriculum.
-One of his last publications, his contribution to the Yale English Monarchs series on Edward III, has been described as “a first rate example of historical investigation", and an "exceptionally complex project that had defeated several earlier scholars".
+These projects included England's Immigrants, 1350–1550, where he was the principal investigator between 2012–2015, and which identified 70,000 immigrants to the country over the period.
+His research on migration led to changes to the national curriculum.
+It also led to the creation of the Runnymede Trust's Our Migration Story campaign and won The Guardian Award for Research Impact in 2019.

+He is probably best known for his 700-page biography on Edward III for the Yale English Monarchs series.
+One of his last works, this has been described as "a compelling study", "a first rate example of historical investigation", and an "exceptionally complex project that had defeated several earlier scholars".
+His penultimate book, Women and Parliament in Later Medieval England, investigated petitions to parliament by female supplicants and established that far from being silent on issues such as rape and dower, there were frequent submissions demanding change to the law and increased respect for women's rights in these and other areas.

-In addition to his prodigious written output — “at least nine books, fourteen edited collections and well over eighty book chapters and articles“ — Ormrod acted as Principal Investigator for nineteen major research projects worth more than £4 million in external funding, and supervised twenty-eight doctoral dissertations.
-July 2020 brought publication of Monarchy, State, and Political Culture, a Festschrift compiled in his honour by his colleagues Gwilym Dodd and Craig Taylor.
+In addition to his prodigious written output—"at least nine books, fourteen edited collections and well over eighty book chapters and articles"—Ormrod acted as Principal Investigator for nineteen major research projects worth more than £4 million in external funding, and supervised over 40 doctoral students and research assistants.
+July 2020 brought the publication of Monarchy, State, and Political Culture, a festschrift compiled in his honour by his colleagues Gwilym Dodd and Craig Taylor and presented to Ormrod by former students and colleagues.
 Dodd and Taylor also endowed the Mark Ormrod Prize, awarded annually to the best doctoral dissertation, on any medieval topic, at the University of York.

 Death

-He died of bowel cancer aged 62 on 2 August 2020; the proofs for his final monograph, Winner and Waster, were delivered to his publisher 10 days previously.
+Ormrod entered into a civil partnership in 2006.
+He died of bowel cancer aged 62 on 2 August 2020; the proofs for his final monograph, Winner and Waster, were delivered to his publisher ten days previously.